jkozik/freeswitchsignalwire2025/README.md

 <img width="790" height="296" alt="image" src="https://github.com/user-attachments/assets/1c64263b-4a05-43f7-9cd2-7e1b340439c1" />

 What I wanted to do was run a freeswitch container on my home LAN and connect it to Signalwire.
-I wanted to a setup that was a push button as possible.
+I wanted to do a setup that was a push button as possible.

 ## Here's my target architecture:
 <img width="900" height="512" alt="image" src="https://github.com/user-attachments/assets/9bff192a-5dac-4060-bd6f-9296324a5358" />